rrfi/rrfi.github.io/en/_posts/2017-03-30-nokiatrack.markdown

 37130 Nokia
 Finland

+#### NOTE

+The track layout drawing above is outdated.
+Race Center has been moved as well as the Finnish and Start line.
+Updated track layout will be published soon...

 #### Track profile

-The track length is about 1800 m.
+The track length is 1755 m (measured 2017).
 The profile is pretty flat, yet there is a small hill immediately at the starting line, with the ascent of about 5 meters.
 Starting line is located at the altitude of 140,11 meters (with a 0.15 m margin of error).

 ![Track profile](/img/portfolio/uusirataprofiili.jpg "Track profile measured on 2008") The satellite image indicates the related distances to the profile picture.
 Blue arrow indicates the starting line of the 1h/6h/12h races.